-A key consideration for the investor relations department is the number of shares available for trading, which is known as the float.
+Float management involves keeping a large number of shares available for trading.
 A large float creates a significant level of liquidity, which means that investors can easily buy and sell shares without any undue delays to find counter parties.
 Also, a large float means that investors can buy and sell large blocks of stock without having their actions negatively impact the stock price, which is of particular importance to institutional investors, which routinely invest large amounts in a company’s securities.

 The investor relations staff can have an impact on a company’s float by paying attention to the following float management activities:

 - Issue more shares.
 When a company has the option of raising funds through a debt or equity issuance, the finance staff favors obtaining a loan, since it is (usually) quicker and less expensive to obtain than funds raised through a stock offering.
 However, if the company has a small float, it could make quite a difference from a stock liquidity perspective to obtain funds through selling stock, and then registering those shares as soon as possible.
 Going to the trouble of issuing new shares may be less worthwhile if the company already has a sufficient float.